PerugiaOverNetDAQ/msdintf/README.md

 - The system shall produce an **internal periodic trigger** for calibration purposes
   - The frequency of this trigger shall be settable via a register
+- Both trigger shall be delayed before reaching the actual interface modules
+  - The delay shall be settable via a configuration register
 - During the whole readout operation, the system shall assert a **busy line** to the central DAQ
-- A detector board represents (hybrid) one half plane.
+- A detector board (hybrid) represents one half plane.
 In each hybrid there are:
   - 1x 640-channel microstrip detector
   - 10x FEs grouped in 5 subsets of 2 FEs each, connected in a daisy-chain
 - An ADC board reads out two hybrids, to form an X-Y plane.
   - 10x ADCs digitize the 20x FE outputs
 	  - 1x ADC is connected to a group of 2x FEs